MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 |[OE:11](checklist.md)| Clearly define your workload's safe deployment practices.
 Emphasize the ideals of small, incremental, quality-gated release methods.
 Use modern deployment patterns and progressive exposure techniques to control risk.
 Account for routine deployments and emergency, or hotfix, deployments.|
 |---|---|

 This guide describes the recommendations for using safe deployment practices (SDP).
-SDP processes and procedures define how to safely make and deploy changes to your workload.
-Implementing SDP also requires you to think about deployments through the lens of managing risk.
+Safe deployment processes and procedures define how to safely make and deploy changes to your workload.
+Implementing SDP requires you to think about deployments through the lens of managing risk.
 You can minimize the risk of human error in your deployments and limit the effects of problematic deployments on your users by implementing SDP.

 ## Key design strategies